-- 3.4 Figure 3 compares population change in Bakewell with greater geographical comparators.
-This demonstrates the contrast in population change with all the higher level geographical scale populations increasing since 2001.
-The population in Derbyshire Dales increased by 2.7%, 6.1% in Derbyshire, by 0.2% in the D2N2 local enterprise partnership area, by 10.7% across the East Midlands.
-This compares with a population increase of 9.6% across England & Wales and 9.3% across the United Kingdom. - 3.5 Therefore, it is apparent that population growth has not occurred in Bakewell despite strong national trends of significant population growth.
-This may in be in part due to the delivery of housing not keeping track with external demand as well as an aging population which results in negative natural change (i.e. more deaths than births).
-It is also in line with national guidance (vision and circular) and adopted Core Strategy which state that population levels will be an outcome of policies not an objective of policies.
+- 3.4 Figure 3 compares population change in Bakewell with greater geographical comparators and shows that whilst the Bakewell population has decreased, all the higher level geographical scale population have increased overall since 2001.
+The population in Derbyshire Dales increased by 2.7%, the Derbyshire population increased by 6.1%, the population in the D2N2 local enterprise partnership area increased by 0.2%, and the population of the East Midlands increased by 10.7%.
+These figures compare with population increases of 9.6% across England & Wales and 9.3% across the United Kingdom. - 3.5 Therefore, it is apparent that population growth has not occurred in Bakewell despite strong national trends of significant population growth.
+This is due in part to the delivery of housing not keeping track with external demand, as well being due to an ageing population which results in negative natural change (i.e. more deaths than births).
+It is however in line with national guidance (2010 Vision and Circular) and the adopted Core Strategy for the National Park, which state that population levels will be an outcome of policies, and not an objective of policies.